mps9506/echor/cran-comments.md

 ## Comments

-This is a release of version 0.1.2.
+This is a resubmission of version 0.1.2 release and corrects the follwing problems in the previous submission:

+* Non-portable files paths that exceed 100 bytes are fixed

+Other comments:

 * Examples are wrapped in \donttest{} since they rely on an internet connection and responses from the server can take time.